slyon/ubuntu-maintainers-handbook/Concepts.md

 bash_4.3-7ubuntu1.7_i386.deb        2017-05-17 17:03    535K
 ```

-All packages for all Ubuntu releases are stored together in one shared
+All packages for all Ubuntu releases are stored together in one master
 directory, and pointed to by the various releases.
 This means that you cannot
 have two packages with the same version, even across releases, but you can have
 multiple releases point to the same package version.